qbyss/facedtc/README.md

 python .\frames_extractor.py  --start 1:00:00 --stop 1:08:00  --directory "frames-faces" --face-only --face-size 150 --detection-quality 5 --interval 1 movie.mkv
 ```
 That will extract a frame every second from 1hour in the movie to 1h08 but will discard them if there is no face detected in it. face-size specify the minimum face size in pixels and detection quality will impact the detection tolerance, higher will yield less result but of better quality.

+---

+*prompt_helper_guy.py* : It will open a GUI window and will ask you to choose a directory.
+It will let you create a txt file for each pictures in that directory.
+The idea is to write the prompts press enter and then load the next pictures.
+The previous prompt is stored in the clipboard for faster typing.